unboxed/be_valid_asset/README.markdown

     ./script/plugin install git://github.com/unboxed/be_valid_asset.git

-Add the following to the configure block in your `spec_helper.rb` file:
+Add the following to the `spec/support/be_valid_asset.rb`:
+(for older version of RSpec you'll need to require it from `spec_helper.rb`)

-    config.include BeValidAsset
+    include BeValidAsset

+    # BeValidAsset::Configuration.display_invalid_content = true
+    BeValidAsset::Configuration.enable_caching = true
+    BeValidAsset::Configuration.cache_path = File.join(RAILS_ROOT, %w(tmp be_valid_asset_cache))

+See below for details of the configuration options available

 Usage
 -----